MaksJanu/MaksJanu/README.md

 ## 🚀 About Me

 - 🎓 **Education:** Practical Computer Science student at the University of Gdańsk.
-- 🔥 **Career Goal:** Gaining experience in backend development, cloud computing, and containerization.
+- 🔥 **Career Goal:** Gaining experience in backend development, designing secure systems and containerization.
 - 🛠️ **Primary Languages:** JavaScript & Python.
 - 🏗️ **Backend Development:** Learning to design and implement scalable APIs and secure backend solutions.
 - 🗄️ **Databases:** Familiar with PostgreSQL and MongoDB.